mtimoustafa/force-text-direction/README.md

 # force-text-direction package

+_Originally by Robert Kałamański.
+I forked this and then the original repo was deleted._

 This package allows to force text direction for right to left written languages like Hebrew.

 # hot-keys